vegama/pyteseo/README.md

 # pyTeseo
-Library to centralize and standarize python modules to manage TESEO model I/O, setup, plotting and use cases
+Library to centralize and standarize python modules to manage TESEO model I/O, config, plot...
+Examples of the use of each functionality is provided through a set of notebooks